Security Training for Remote Teams

 Some regulatory regimes (NYDFS, NIS2, GDPR) expect evidence broken out by employee location.
 The evidence export slices by region, location, and HRIS attribute so jurisdiction-specific audits land cleanly.

-Featured Exercises for Remote and Distributed Teams
+Featured Exercises for Remote Teams

 The exercise sequence we recommend for this use case, pulled from the 100+ catalogue.